Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Humor To Help Keep Perspective

-Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die.
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

 Mel Brooks made a critical point with this quote.
 It’s far easier to find humor in the things that happen to other people than it is to laugh at our own circumstances.
 Humor experts caution us to keep that in mind, both when we want to laugh at someone else’s situation and when people laugh at ours.
-Anyone of us could slip in a Pool of Unspecified Origin while en...
+Anyone of us could slip into a Pool of Unspecified Origin while en...

 Continue Reading...